knightsUCF/SpaceGame/design/design.md

+# Autopilot

+So to speed up the auto pilot you have to was some of your mineral resource, so that opens up the possibility space for a challenge

 # Jet Pack Super Juicy Controls

 We want super juicy controls like for Celesta, so there is no confusion, just easy of use, doing cool stuff, no obstructions, just flow